mononym/dotyaml/docs/guides/phoenix.md

 This page shows you how to either generate a new Phoenix application using the [`dotenvy_generators` package](docs/reference/generators.md) OR how to retrofit the config files of an existing Phoenix app.

-## Creating a new Phoenix application that uses Dotenvy
+## Creating a new Phoenix application that uses Dotyaml

 Make sure you have installed the [`dotenvy_generators`](docs/reference/generators.md) before continuing!

 In a new terminal window, you can run the new task to generate a new Phoenix app, e.g. `mix phx.new.dotenvy hello`.
-This should generate a functional Phoenix application that leverages `Dotenvy` for its configuration.
+This should generate a functional Phoenix application that leverages `Dotyaml` for its configuration.

 Have a look over the file structure: notice the `envs/` directory.
 The files there house the values read at _runtime_, whereas the various config files inside of `config/` have been cleaned up so they focus on providing settings that must be defined at compile-time.

 ## Manually Editing Files

-If you have an existing Phoenix application and you want to modify it to use `Dotenvy`, then you can reference the files below as a guideline for editing your configuration files.
+If you have an existing Phoenix application and you want to modify it to use `Dotyaml`, then you can reference the files below as a guideline for editing your configuration files.

 Pay attention to how the files are organized: most of the configuration has been moved into the `runtime.exs` leaving only minimal bits in the env-specific compile-time configs.
-Remember that one of the guiding principles of `Dotenvy` is to use runtime configuration whenever possible.
+Remember that one of the guiding principles of `Dotyaml` is to use runtime configuration whenever possible.

 > ### Replace the values to match your app {: .warning}
 >